olewsaa/amateur-radio/OrangePi/README.md

 * 1 ext4
 * Power off

-System will halt, turn power off end remove thr TF card and turn power on and the system should boot and come up with the embedded multimedia card leaving the TF slot available for removable storage.
+System will halt, turn power off end remove the TF card and turn power on and the system should boot and come up with the embedded multimedia card leaving the TF slot available for removable storage.